It sounds like a lot of you have baking dishes sitting around that you aren't sure how to use.

 - Dress up a tray of appetizers, a plate of pasta, a pizza, potato salad, or any meal.
 Cheese, meats, vegetables like bell peppers, and fruit like apples and pears can all be cut and displayed on a tray, with other finger foods, or as a garnish on a meal.
 Wouldn't it be a crowd-pleaser if all of the pepperoni on your pizza were shapes?

 - Sandwich shapes.
 Whether you're feeding a crowd of preschoolers or dinner party guests, everyone loves shaped food, right?
-Have you ever considered packing sandwiches shapes in school lunches?
+Have you ever considered packing sandwiches shapes in your kids' school lunches?

 - Salads.
 Use your cookie cutters to make the veggies in a garden salad fun shapes.
 It's even better if you use a theme, like a Zoo Salad.
 You could cut all of the veggies in the salad into animal shapes.
 I think even a picky kiddo would try that.
 You can do the same thing with a fruit salad.
 How about a flower fruit salad?
 Each of the fruits could be cut into a flower shape.